qosf/qosf.org/qosf.org/qc_mentorship.md

 By pairing people with mentors we want to help them overcome these hurdles and create interesting projects, which will, in turn, will help others.

-One of the program’s organizers (Michał Stęchły) shared some "behind the scenes" information about the program on his blog.
-If you're interested, you can read the story behind the [program](https://www.mustythoughts.com/qc-mentorship-program-backstory) or about how the application process looks like from our [perspective](https://www.mustythoughts.com/qosf-mentorship-application.html).
+If you're interested, you can learn more about the [story behind the program](https://www.mustythoughts.com/qc-mentorship-program-backstory) and [how the application process looks like from our perspective](https://www.mustythoughts.com/qosf-mentorship-application.html) on one of the program's organizer's (Michał Stęchły) blog.

 ## Project Highlights

-Cohort one (March 2020 - June 2020) [mentorship projects](TODO).
+Cohort one (March 2020 to June 2020): [mentorship projects]({{ 'cohort_1' | absolute_url }}).

-Cohort two (September 2020 - January 2021) [mentorship projects](TODO).
+Cohort two (September 2020 to January 2021): mentorship projects will be shared on our [Twitter](https://twitter.com/qosfoundation) prior to being published on our website, as the cohort has just finished.

 ## Timeline